Awildanthony/BitViper/bugs.md

 3.)
 ARP not implemented yet.

 4.)
-IP addresses display not implemented yet.
+Color-coding for packets of different protocols not implemented yet.

 5.)
 Dynamic column/window contents shifting not implemented yet.